-- 11 days at the end of May and beginning of June for Iceland and Norway.
+- 11 days at the end of May and beginning of June for Iceland and Norway to participate in the great run-off.
 I used 6 days vacation days and received 1 day off for Memorial Day Weekend, plus 4 weekend days.

-- 2 day weekend in Maine, no time taken off from work.
+- 2 day weekend in June to Alaska with my dad for a fishing trip.
+No time taken off from work.

 - 3 day weekend over 4th of July, no vacation days taken.